 Outdoor Routes all over the world

-This is where the s22i really shines.
+This is where the Pro 22 really shines.
 No other program can compete with the extensive iFit rides all over the world.
 You can select a route in Bangladesh, London, or even just the mountains of Southern Utah.
 A trainer rides a bike ahead of you while another cyclist rides behind with a camera.
 You follow along from this perspective so you can see and hear what the trainer is doing.
-Again, incline and resistance is automated on the bike to match the terrain and grade of the ride.
+Again, incline and resistance are automated on the bike to match the terrain and grade of the ride.
 The videography on these rides is impressive.
-You not only watch from the perspective of the second rider, iFit will also occasionally add a drone shot or overhead view of the city or landscape while you ride.
+You not only watch from the perspective of the second rider, but iFit will also occasionally add a drone shot or overhead view of the city or landscape while you ride.
 Peloton has a handful of outdoor routes but they are filmed from a drone, not a cyclist, they do not include direction from a trainer and there is no accompanying sound.

 Cycling & Strength Combo Classes

 These include options where you ride for part of the time, get off the bike and do weights or plyometrics, and then ride again.
 They are filmed the same as the all-bike classes with other participants and background music.

 Other classes such as strength training, yoga, stretching, or even classes for pregnant mothers can be accessed through iFit and watched on your screen or from any computer or tablet for convenience.
 A new selection of TED talks is also available.

 Like other subscription fitness programs, iFit has a Leaderboard that ranks users by speed and distance.
 You can adjust the filters to include riders who are taking the class at the same time as you, riders in the same age group, or friends you want to compete against.
 The Leaderboard can be swiped out of the way and ignored if you don’t want to see it.